BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Apparatus of the Crab.md

----title: Apparatus of the Crab---
+---title: Apparatus of the Crabtags: notesseason: summertoc: truecomments: true---
 # Apparatus of the Crab

 *Wondrous item, legendary*